 Founded in 2009 by then pro surfer, Jon Rose, Waves for Water began as a way for travelers to do what they love — travel — and help along the way.
 The company began as a Courier Program, or as they say, a DIY distribution network of travelers to carry water filters with them in their luggage to places in need.
 Their filtration systems are portable, easy to use, easy to pack and effective — just one filter can provide 100 people with clean water for up to 5 years.

 Since then the company has evolved to working everywhere on the front lines of the water crisis.
-They continue to provide access to clean water via the Courier Programs, but also through the digging and renovating of wells and the construction of rainwater harvesting and storing systems.
-Waves Since its inception, Waves for Water has touched over 7 million people in more than 27 countries, including Sierra Leone, Indonesia, Nicaragua, Haiti, Brazil, Liberia, Mexico, India and Columbia (phew, that was a mouthful).
+They continue to provide access to clean water via the Courier Programs, but also through the digging and renovating of wells, and the construction of rainwater harvesting and storing systems.
+Since its inception, Waves for Water has touched over 7 million people in more than 27 countries, including Sierra Leone, Indonesia, Nicaragua, Haiti, Brazil, Liberia, Mexico, India and Columbia (phew, that was a mouthful).
 They have teamed up with the U.S. Military to provide water across eight countries (ranging from active war-zone initiatives to projects partnering with US Embassies), and now have formed the Clean Water Corps which will serve as a specialized clean water task force ready at a moment’s notice.
-And last but not least, the company coordinate and execute natural disaster relief efforts around the world.
+And last but not least, the company coordinates and executes natural disaster relief efforts around the world.

 So, how can you help?
 Check out their page, where you can find a program to get involved, support a program by giving a donation or holding a fundraiser, or just share how absolutely great they are on social media.
 Taylor Stitch is also donating ALL proceeds from three of their Ty Williams designed products in this month’s collection to Waves for Water.

-A lot of people think this water crisis is hitting countries far from home.
+A lot of people think this water crisis is only hitting countries far from home.
 That, unfortunately, is not the case.
-Roughly 1.3 million Americans don’t’ have access to hot and cold running water, a bathtub or shower or working flush toilet.
+Roughly 1.3 million Americans don’t have access to hot and cold running water, a bathtub or shower, or working flush toilet.
 Many more don’t have clean water that’s safe to drink.
 Dig Deep is working to ensure that every American has clean, running water.
 The non-profit works on community-led water access project that empower American communities to build and manage low-cost systems that bring safe, hot and cold water into homes, schools and community centers.
 They also provide education and advocacy programs with the goal to help Americans that do have access to clean water form a deeper and lasting connection to the water that is so often taken for granted.
 Learn how you can help here.

 And not that I’m suggesting you just throw money at the problem (well maybe I am), but check out the below organizations that are always looking for donations: